iadvize/documentation/Documentation.md

 ### Validating payloads from iAdvize

 Once the secret token set, iAdvize will create a hash signature.
-This hash signature is passed along with each request in the headers as `X-Hub-Signature`.
+This hash signature is passed along with each request in the headers as `X-iAdvize-Signature`.
 Hash signature starts with algorithm name `sha256=` and is computed by hashing body payload with HMAC hexdigest algorithm and your secret token as salt.

 <pre class="prettyprint lang-js">